gambitproject/jsgte/html/README.md

-The deployment version will have a minified version, with comments and indentations removed and all .js files in a single file, which then posted on a suitable directory at http://www.gametheoryexplorer.org/
+The deployment version will have a minified version, with comments and indentations removed and all .js files in a single file, which is then posted in a suitable directory at http://www.gametheoryexplorer.org/

 The webpage in the current directory (or any corresponding